 The Bottom Line

 The United Quest Card is another great addition to Chase's stable of United co-brand rewards cards.
-Launching with a signup bonus of up to 100,000-miles should place this card firmly on the radar of any United flyer under 5/24.
+With a great signup bonus of 60,000 bonus miles and 500 Premier qualifying points, this card should be on the radar of any United flyer under 5/24.
 And regular United flyers should get much more value from the card benefits than the annual fee will cost them each year.

-The real question here is choosing between the 100,000-mile offer on the new United Quest Card or applying for a flexible rewards card like the Chase Sapphire Preferred® Card, which is also offering an increased bonus of 100,000 Ultimate Rewards points after meeting the minimum spend.
+The real question here is choosing between the United Quest Card or applying for a flexible rewards card like the Chase Sapphire Preferred® Card, which is offering a bonus of 60,000 Ultimate Rewards points after meeting the minimum spend.

-Are you excited about the new United Quest Card?
-Will you be adding the Quest card to your wallet?
+Are you excited about the United Quest Card?
+Will you be adding one to your wallet?

 - Count on Trip Cancellation/Interruption Insurance, Auto Rental Collision Damage Waiver, Lost Luggage Insurance and more.